 Many young people have died after getting into difficulties at Saltford Weir (also known as Saltford Lock), and due to the tragic history of this area people are strongly advised not to swim in the River Avon in Saltford.
+The water at Saltford Weir has strong undercurrents, which have been known to drag and keep a person under the surface, resulting in head and spinal injuries from hidden objects such as rocks and trees.

 Aaron Burgess, age 14, tragically died at this location.
 On hearing of a child subsequently becoming unwell after swimming in the river at Saltford, Aaron’s mother – Lucy Perrett – shared the following message: